Fates-List-Archive/apidocs/docs/staff-guide/info.md

 Please don’t abuse the bots please **and only invite bots with permission from an Administrator+**

-People higher in clearance *override* statements made by people lower (Head Admin word overrides Admin’s word) but **please feel free to privately report bad staff to an owner or via FL Kremlin/FL Secret Kremlin (if you have access to those)**
+People **higher in clearance *override* statements made by people lower** (Head Admin word overrides Admin’s word) but **please feel free to privately report bad staff to an owner or via FL Kremlin/FL Secret Kremlin (if you have access to those)**

+*Never bash or complain about things in the Testing Server.
+We have a Staff Server for a very good reason*

 !!! note